One of the most challenging tasks a photographer can take on is photographing their own family, especially if children are involved.

 Don't Forget To Include Yourself

-This technique can also come in handy if you love family photos celebrating the holidays.
+This technique can also come in handy if you enjoy family photos celebrating the holidays.
 Getting dressed up for Easter, Halloween, and Christmas is a family tradition that photographers always love.
 Matching outfits and big smiles from everyone wrapped up in a holiday theme is great to post on social media and share with family and friends.

 The Furry Family Members